-Discover our pro tips on how to clean your makeup brushes and how often…
+Discover our pro tips on how to clean your makeup brushes, the best way to clean them, and how often…

-Wipe down your makeup brushes after each use with a makeup brush cleaning solution for a surface cleanse, and then go for a deep clean every one to two weeks—depending on how much you use those specific brushes.
-More on this shortly.
+Wipe down your makeup brushes after each use with a makeup brush cleaning solution for a surface cleanse, and then go for that deep clean every one to two weeks—depending on how much you use those specific brushes.

 If you’re using the same brush to apply several different shades, you’ll also want to clean the brush before you switch colors so you don’t end up mixing the shades.

 Look for a paraben-free, sulfate-free spray on makeup brush cleaner formulated with alcohol to cut through any oils, plus antibacterial ingredients that are safe for both synthetic and natural hair brushes.
 All our Glo makeup brushes are vegan and cruelty-free, crafted with pro-level synthetic fibers and are super easy to clean and maintain for years.
 Mist your brush and wipe the bristles on a clean towel or tissue.